anthares101/write-ups-page/docs/HackTheBox/Brainfuck.md

 * OK [HIGHESTMODSEQ 6] Highest
 g21 OK [READ-WRITE] Select completed (0.000 + 0.000 secs).
 ```
-- Let's see what emails ids we have with `s search ALL`.
+- Let's see what emails ids we have with `s search ALL`:
 ```bash
 s search ALL
 * SEARCH 1 2